Home

 Lets be real here.
 As much as I'm a big fan of mortgage brokers, they aren't doing this for free.
 Right?

 Of course not.
-The mortgage brokers are paid by the banks and mortgage lenders that your mortgage is placed with.
+They are paid by the banks and other lenders that your contract is placed with.

-The lenders pay this fee because they now have a mortgage in place, plus perhaps a repeat or lifetime customer.
+The lenders pay this fee because they now have a loan in place, plus perhaps a repeat or lifetime customer.

 You win with better rates and terms.